omegasemantic/omegasemantic.github.io/_pages/vim.md

 ### Chaos at the execution and Chermione is punished by The Gods

-> We're back at the town square for the execution.
-CHERMIONE hears VIM's offer, falls in love with A HEART THAT IS TRUE, and the curse is lifted.
+> We're back at the town square a crowd has gathered to watch the execution.
+CHERMIONE hears VIM's offer, falls in love with a HEART THAT IS TRUE, and the curse is lifted.
 WINKIPOP spikes CHERMIONE's drink and now CHERMIONE is immortal.

 THE GODS heard the offer, their manner insouciant
 As beings omniscient, they had some presentiment